Unified Payments Interface: Mobile apps

 The total number of banks linked to UPI platform grew from 21 in April 2016 to 304 in February 2022.

-In June 2021, NPCI removed the restriction placed on WhatsApp on UPI customer onboarding which until then was limited to 20 million users.
-With 530 million registered users in the Indian market, WhatsApp could then roll out UPI to all its customers.
+In June 2021, NPCI removed the restriction placed on WhatsApp for UPI customer onboarding which until then was limited to 2 crore (20 million) users.
+With 53 crores (530 million) registered users in the Indian market, WhatsApp could then roll out UPI to all its customers.
+In place of the present four- or six-digit UPI PIN, NPCI proposed forming collaborations with startups to implement biometric identification for UPI transactions utilizing fingerprints on Android smartphones and face ID on iPhones.

+Foreign tourists

+There are multiple apps that allow foreign tourists to make UPI payment such as UPI One World, Mony among others.